Air New Zealand prepares to farewell the Boeing 767

 Air New Zealand took delivery of its first 767 in September 1985 and has flown both the -200 and -300 variant of the type.
 The final active 767-300ER ZK-NCI joined the fleet in November 1994, meaning it has had a near 23 years with the New Zealand flag carrier.

-The airline said its 767s have carried such luminaries as Air New Zealand has carried a New Zealand’s America’s Cup winners, Pope John Paul II and the Rolling Stones over the years.
+The airline said its 767s have carried such luminaries as New Zealand’s America’s Cup winners, Pope John Paul II and the Rolling Stones over the years.

 Qantas farewelled the 767 in December 2014 after a 29-year career operating 927,000 flights that carried nearly 168 million passengers.
 The last flight was on December 27.